palantir/asana_mailer/README.markdown

         30 13 * * 1-5 python asana_mailer.py @awesome_webapp.args > /dev/null 2>&1

-2. Alright, so I want to keep recently completed tasks for those who are going to receive the emails but aren't attending the standup, and I'd also like to filter out all tasks except user visible bug tasks tagged with "user_concern".
+2. Alright, so I want to keep recently completed tasks (within the last 36 hours below) for those who are going to receive the emails but aren't attending the standup, and I'd also like to filter out all tasks except user visible bug tasks tagged with "user_concern".

     Modify `awesome_webapp.args` to be the following: